 Member | Established: 2000 | Member since 2003

 The LCA is a public legal entity unifying all certified auditors of Lithuania.
-In accordance with the Audit Law, the LCA has the following responsibilities: (i) administering the auditor qualification examination; (ii) issuing the auditor’s certificate; (iii) administering and monitoring of the continuing professional development program; (iv) maintaining the registry of certified auditors; (v) translation of international standards under the supervision of the Authority of Audit, Accounting, Property Valuation, and Insolvency Management (AAAPVIM); and (vi) establishing a quality assurance review system and an investigative and discipline system for registered auditors in cooperation with the AAAPVIM.
+In accordance with the Audit Law No. XIII-96 of 2017, the LCA has the following responsibilities: (i) administering the auditor qualification examination; (ii) issuing the auditor’s certificate; (iii) administering and monitoring of the CPD program; (iv) maintaining the registry of certified auditors; and (v) establishing QA and I&D systems for auditors to ensure compliance with standards in cooperation with the Authority of Audit, Accounting, Property Valuation and Insolvency Management.

-Apart from IFAC membership, LCA is also a member of Accountancy Europe, formerly known as the Federation of European Accountants, and a member of the International Valuation Standards Council.
+In addition to being an IFAC member, LCA is also a member of Accountancy Europe and a member of the International Valuation Standards Council.